 Potential Fiscal Impact of Enhanced Federal Funding for Medi-Cal.
 Significant federal, state, and local funding flow through Medi-Cal in California.
 Based on assumptions in the Governor’s January budget (prior to the COVID-19 outbreak), we estimated that total funding for Medi-Cal will be roughly $113 billion in 2019-20, including $66 billion from federal funds, $30 billion from the state General Fund, $8 billion from other state funds, and $9 billion from local funds.
 This includes funding for DHCS, as well as funding for programs administered by other agencies that are funded through Medi-Cal.

 The overall net fiscal impact to the state of the enhanced federal funding is subject to considerable uncertainty.
-Based on preliminary LAO estimates that incorporate changes in caseload and costs as a result of COVID-19, the enhanced federal funding could potentially reach between $400 million and $500 million per month (while the enhancement remains in effect)—which reflects nearly 5 percent of average total monthly spending on the major state health and human services programs that are funded through Medi-Cal.
+Based on preliminary LAO estimates that incorporate changes in caseload and costs as a result of COVID-19, the enhanced federal funding could potentially reach between $400 million and $500 million per month (while the enhancement remains in effect)—which reflects nearly 5 percent of average total monthly spending on the major state HHS programs that are funded through Medi-Cal.
 Most of this $400 million to $500 million per month would directly offset state General Fund spending in Medi-Cal, as well as in the In-Home Supportive Services and Department of Developmental Services programs that rely on Medicaid funding.
 The portion of increased federal funding that does not directly offset state General Fund spending largely would offset a share of Medi-Cal costs that are paid by other entities such as counties and hospitals.

 Our preliminary estimates project that the enhanced federal funding will result in significant General Fund savings on a state fiscal-year basis.
 Assuming, for example, that the enhancement is in place through December 31, 2021,we project that the state would receive General Fund savings of almost $2 billion in 2019-20, around $4 billion 2020-21and around $2 billion in 2021-22.

 Estimated Savings Likely Will Be Only Partially Offset by Higher Medi-Cal Costs as a Result of COVID-19.
-The COVID-19 pandemic is likely to cause significantly higher Medi-Cal costs in the near term, particularly due to higher enrollment in the program as a result of the deteriorating economic environment and the FFCRA requirement that prohibits the state from disenrolling existing enrollees even if they do not meet most eligibility requirements.
+The COVID-19 pandemic is likely to cause significantly higher Medi-Cal costs in the near term, particularly due to higher enrollment in the program as a result of the deteriorating economic environment and FFCRA requirement that prohibits the state from disenrolling existing enrollees even if they do not meet most eligibility requirements.
 Higher overall costs in Medi-Cal could also result from testing, treating, and vaccinating against COVID-19.
 Preliminarily, we project that the higher caseload and utilization costs associated with COVID-19 likely will only partially offset the savings from the enhanced federal funding.

 Accelerating Medi-Cal Payments Could Maximize the Use of Enhanced Federal Funding.
 A Medi-Cal payment will be eligible for enhanced federal funding as long as the payment to the Medi-Cal provider is made during the period of eligibility for enhanced federal funding.
 Accordingly, a Medi-Cal service that occurs during the national emergency period, but for which payment occurs after the period of eligibility for enhanced federal funding ends, will not receive enhanced federal funding.
 Medi-Cal payments often occur months after the provision of services.
 Accelerating Medi-Cal payments to ensure they occur during the period of eligibility for enhanced federal funding would maximize federal funding for Medi-Cal and help relieve pressure on the General Fund resulting from COVID-19.
 Around the time of the Great Recession, the state took some actions to achieve this very purpose—specifically, speeding up some FFS payments temporarily.
 Similar and additional actions could be considered now.
 In addition, the Legislature could consider asking DHCS for recommendations on measures that could be put in place to accelerate Medi-Cal payments without creating undue burden on providers.

-The FFCRA includes provisions to ensure that all individuals who need to be tested to learn if they have contracted COVID-19 will not be required to pay anything out of pocket for the testing while the public health emergency is in effect, regardless of whether they have health insurance or the source of their insurance coverage.
-The FFCRA accomplishes this in a few main ways.
+FFCRA includes provisions to ensure that all individuals who need to be tested to learn if they have contracted COVID-19 will not be required to pay anything out of pocket for the testing while the public health emergency is in effect, regardless of whether they have health insurance or the source of their insurance coverage.
+FFCRA accomplishes this in a few main ways.
 (Subsequent congressional action builds on these provisions, as we describe later.)

 Private and Public Insurance Required to Cover Testing Without Cost Sharing.
-First, the FFCRA requires all private health insurers to cover the cost of COVID-19 testing without any required cost sharing, such as deductibles or copayments, on the part of the individual enrolled in coverage.
+First, FFCRA requires all private health insurers to cover the cost of COVID-19 testing without any required cost sharing, such as deductibles or copayments, on the part of the individual enrolled in coverage.
 In other words, individuals with private health insurance cannot be separately charged (beyond regular premium payments to maintain insurance coverage) to be tested.
 Furthermore, private insurers cannot require individuals to wait for prior authorization by the insurer before being tested.
-The FFCRA also places these requirements on public insurance coverage programs, such as Medicare (the federal health insurance program for the elderly and disabled) and Medicaid (the state-federal low-income health insurance program, known as Medi-Cal in California).
+FFCRA also places these requirements on public insurance coverage programs, such as Medicare (the federal health insurance program for the elderly and disabled) and Medicaid (the state-federal low-income health insurance program, known as Medi-Cal in California).

 Funding to Cover Cost of Testing for Uninsured Individuals.
-Additionally, for individuals who are uninsured and do not otherwise have coverage for COVID-19 testing (such as if a state chooses not to cover such testing through Medicaid), the FFCRA provides up to $1 billion to reimburse health care providers for tests performed for such individuals.
+Additionally, for individuals who are uninsured and do not otherwise have coverage for COVID-19 testing (such as if a state chooses not to cover such testing through Medicaid), FFCRA provides up to $1 billion to reimburse health care providers for tests performed for such individuals.
 This funding would flow to health care providers through the federal National Disaster Medical System.